TexBlock/TiC-Wiki/Tinkers'-Construct-3-Roadmap.md

 * Many armor related modifier hooks
 * Several new armor related modifier tags, and the new `HELD` tag to make a modifier only work on tools held in either hand (non-armor)

+**Tool Definition**

+* It is now possible to add a tool with no tool parts, but with stat types for each part

 ## Before beta